+Each year, many Canadians look forward to the joyous tidings of Christmas and Boxing Day.
 Some people call Boxing Day a “Second Christmas” since it’s another excuse to exchange gifts with your loved ones, find incredible shopping deals and discounts, and spend quality time with family and friends.
-The traditions in Canada are a bit different than the rest of the world, but the love, celebrations, and comradery remain.
-If you’re celebrating Boxing Day in Canada this year, keep reading to learn how to celebrate your traditions with your loved ones.
+Boxing Day traditions in Canada are a bit different than the rest of the world, but the love, celebrations, and comradery remain.
+If you’re spending Boxing Day in Canada this year, use this guide to learn how to celebrate these traditions with your loved ones.

 First, what is Boxing Day?

-Boxing Day is celebrated annually on December 26 around the world.
-Its origin story is up for debate, but it was commonly known that December 26 was a day off for the servants and working class.
+Boxing Day is annually celebrated on December 26th in Canada, the U.K., and most other British Commonwealth countries.
+Its origin story is up for debate, but it was commonly known that December 26th was a day off for the servants and working class.
 Wealthy business owners would give their employees and staff Christmas leftovers and other presents.
 The food and gifts were usually wrapped up in a box, hence where the holiday’s name originated.

-In other histories, the holiday was meant to collect donations and distribute charity to the poor.
+In other histories, Boxing Day was meant to collect donations and distribute charity to the poor.
 Even though the holiday’s origins are debatable, it is still a widely celebrated day around the world where family, friends, and loved ones gather for another round of holiday joy.

 How does Canada celebrate Boxing Day?

 Boxing Day in Canada is a public holiday for eight out of the ten provinces.
-It is not a publicly recognized holiday in Alberta and British Columbia, so many Canadians will still go to the office on December 26th.
+It is not a publicly recognized holiday in Alberta and British Columbia, so many Canadians living in these provinces will still go to the office on December 26th.

 Boxing Day in Canada has become a makeshift version of the U.S.’s Black Friday.
-Boxing Day provides fantastic shopping discounts, and many stores open their doors early.
-Boxing Day is a great opportunity to run to the stores and snag all your last-minute favorites, if you want a new refrigerator or flat-screen TV
+It’s a great day for finding fantastic shopping discounts, and many stores open their doors early for enthusiastic shoppers looking for deals.
+Boxing Day is a great opportunity to run to the stores and snag all your last-minute favorites if you want a new refrigerator or flat screen TV.

 Some shoppers will wait for hours in line to purchase that Christmas gift they never received.
-Or some may use it to return unwanted gifts from their family and friends.
-Even though there are discounts during the holiday season, Boxing Day remains a highlight day for mega deals.
+You can also use this time to return unwanted gifts from family and friends.
+Even though there are plenty of good discounts during the holiday season, Boxing Day remains a highlight day for mega deals.

 One of the best parts of celebrating Boxing Day in Canada is indulging in some Christmas dinner leftovers.
-Known as “Boxing Day Brunch,” many people will invite over old friends and neighbors to eat a leftover feast.
+Known as “Boxing Day Brunch,” many people use this day as an opportunity to invite old friends and neighbors over to eat a leftover feast.

 Mumming

-Mumming is a bit of an older tradition around the world, but remains strong in Canada today, especially in Newfoundland.
-In some places, it’s a folk play or a farce and is practiced as part of the Twelve Days of Christmas.
+Mumming is a bit of an older tradition around the world that remains strong in Canada today, especially in Newfoundland.
+In some places, Mumming is a folk play or a farce and is practiced as part of the Twelve Days of Christmas.
 In Canada, people dress up in crazy costumes and play pranks on their neighbors.
 These “Mummers” recite poems, put on plays, and even walk in a Mummers parade.
 The atmosphere is joyous and a bit mischievous since you never know who’s hiding underneath that mask.

 Watching World Juniors Ice Hockey